 On the computing part we now have containerised versions of the ITER Modelling and Analysis System (IMAS) which is being adopted as a standard amongst European and many international fusion sites and are integrating code into this ready for deployment on EOSC-hub computational resources.
-On the non-IMAS workflows, we are working on the containerisation of two applications; one is a production workflow to from the MAST tokomak converting raw data to physical parameters, and the other is using a workflow called JINTRAC which provides coupled simulations of different plasma scenarios within a tokamak.
+The objective of the "IMAS workflows" activities is to deploy and execute a plasma equilibrium reconstruction IMAS-compatible code on remote cloud resources, exchanging input and output data with it via OneData, scheduling all this from a CEA-based cluster.
+This activity has been started and will continue over the next period.
+On the non-IMAS workflows, we are working on the containerisation of two applications; one is a production workflow to from the MAST tokamak converting raw data to physical parameters, and the other is using a workflow called JINTRAC (https://doi.org/10.1585/pfr.9.3403023) which provides coupled simulations of different plasma scenarios within a tokamak.
 The first presents a challenge for running on cloud environments due to the use of licensed software and part of the work is replacing those components with open source alternatives.
 The second presents a challenge as JINTRAC is an extremely complex suite of coupled codes.
 We have already in this period looked at various container technologies using a component of JINTRAC using 8 processors.